Noah Emery, PhD

 Colorado State University

-My name is Cassandra Richardson, and I am a first-year graduate student in the Counseling Psychology PhD program, working with Drs.
+My name is Cassandra Richardson, and I am a second-year graduate student in the Counseling Psychology PhD program, working with Drs.
 Noah Emery and Mark Prince.
 I completed my undergraduate training at the University of South Florida, where I worked as a Team Lead in the Sleep, Stress and Health (STEALTH) Lab and as an Adventure Trip Leader through Campus Recreation.
 My research interests center on understanding the relationship between nature exposure and well-being, and investigating nature-based therapies in an empirically supported framework.
 Additionally, I am interested in substance use treatment and harm reduction strategies.
 In my free time, I enjoy hiking, camping, rock climbing, attending live music events, and exploring local coffee shops

 Sara Mei, BS